 The number of students graduating after four years of high school, expressed as a percentage of their cohort.
 A cohort is a class of ninth-graders beginning high school in the same academic year.

-Essex County's rate was a bit lower than Middlesex, MA, which had a rate at 92% in 2017, a 4 percentage-point increase since 2006.
+Essex County's overall graduation rate was a bit lower than Middlesex, MA, which had a rate at 93% in 2021.
+Disparities across groups in Essex and Middlesex were similar.
 No data was immediately available for Lake, IL or Westchester, NY.

 Students are included in the cohort based on the year they entered Grade 9.
 Students are transferred in or out of cohorts if they transfer schools.
 Students who earn a GED or Certificate of Attainment are not counted as graduates.
 Students are considered economically disadvantaged if their family participates in one or more of the following state-administered programs: the Supplemental Nutrition Assistance Program (SNAP); the Transitional Assistance for Families with Dependent Children (TAFDC); the Department of Children and Families' (DCF) foster care program; or MassHealth (Medicaid).